 Picking and choosing some of the following questions might help you learn more about your child’s physical education experience.
 Yet, the list is far from exhaustive.
 I could write a separate post related to active transportation and appropriate levels of screen time, for example.

-Without further adieu, here are some helpful questions for parents to ask.
+Without further ado, here are some helpful questions for parents to ask.
 Beneath each question are additional comments that I felt necessary to include.

 I encourage you to make time to visit your child’s PE teacher and to support their physical literacy journey.